 Takt Time is a lean manufacturing tool used by companies to measure the rate at which a single product needs to be completed to meet customer demand.
 Or in more simple terms, Takt Time is the required production rate to keep up with demand.
 Keeping track of Takt Time enables companies to accurately gauge how fast their production schedule needs to be while enabling them to optimize their productions and keep less inventory.

 Takt Time is primarily used within a pull manufacturing system where the product is only made after there has been explicit demand from the market.
-This is in contrast to a pull manufacturing system where the product is fabricated prior to explicit demand and then pushed onto the market.
+This is in contrast to a push manufacturing system where the product is fabricated prior to explicit demand and then pushed onto the market.

 Takt is a German term for pulse or heartbeat.
 The demand for your product affects the pulse of your business.